demigecko/CarND-Advanced-Lane-Lines/README.md

     return offsetx
 ```

-#### 6. [Criteria] Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 ```